cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 It means **you are responsible the casted type describes the same structure as the JSON schema**.
 The lib can't check that.

+## Why specific JSONSchema interfaces?

+Unfortunately, the JSON schema standard is structured in such a way it's currently impossible to do an equivalent TypeScript interface, which would be generic for all types, but only allowing you the optional validations relative to the type you choose (for example, `maxLength` should only be allowed when `type` is set to `'string'`).

+Thus casting with a more specific interface (like `JSONSchemaString`) allows TypeScript to check your JSON Schema is really valid.
+But it's not mandatory.

 [Back to general documentation](../README.md)